 - Industry Insights, where our graduates return to give advice on working in different sectors

-- one to one meetings to discuss your career goals and applications
+- meetings with a careers advisor to discuss your career goals and applications

 - support to pass psychometric tests